 Situated within the College of Education's conceptual framework of "21st Century Professional Educators: Catalysts for Learning," the Master of Arts in Teaching (MAT) in Mathematics Education program is designed for college graduates who have decided to enter the teaching profession, many of whom will already be residency license teachers.
 Graduates of the program are licensed by the North Carolina Department of Public Instruction to teach Mathematics or related courses in grades 9 through 12.
-All Educator Preparation Programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP) and approved by the North Carolina Department of Public Instruction.
-The Masters of Art in Teaching will enable prospective teachers, who bring content knowledge to the graduate degree, the opportunity to develop the knowledge, skills, and dispositions to become excellent teachers.
+All Educator Preparation Programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP) and approved by the North Carolina Department of Public Instructive teachers, who bring content knowledge to the graduate degree, the opportunity to develop the knowledge, skills, and dispositions to become excellent teachers.